Archange-py/Visuel/README.md

 ###
 Welcome !
 This project is intended for use in conjunction with Kandinsky on a laptop or Numworks calculator.
 It allows you to add graphical functions, mainly around new drawing functions like line or circle drawing, but also mathematical classes like vectors or points, and much more !

-> Visual on the Numworks calculator will soon be available after a code refactoring to adapt it to micropython.
-The extensions are almost finished and will also undergo a reduction in memory size and a refactoring to adapt them in the same way.

 ## Table of Contents
 ***
 1. [General Info](#general-info)